jim-parry/CodeIgniter4-website/migration.rst

     127.0.0.1 ci3.local ci.local ci4.local cisite.local

-for the CodeIgniter 3 website, the CodeIgniter 4 framework, and the CodeIgniter 4 website.
+for the CodeIgniter 3 framework, the current CodeIgniter website, website, the CodeIgniter 4 framework, and the
+CodeIgniter 4 website.

 Using virtual hosting, you also need to enable that option in Apache, and